google/rysim/erlang/README.md

 available by default from a distribution.
 This code has been run using the HIPE version of the Erlang VM.

-The build system assumes that there is a local version of the rebar binary in this directory.
-Either put a copy/link here or change the targeting in the Makefiles.
-The build system should pull in all of the other dependencies that are needed.

 ## Required Tools and Libraries
 - [Erlang](https://www.erlang-solutions.com/downloads/download-erlang-otp)
 - [Rebar](https://github.com/rebar/rebar)